G. Scott Paterson: FutureVault Inc.

-Paterson is the executive chairman of FutureVault Inc., a Toronto-based information management company.
+Paterson is the Co-founder and Executive Chairman of FutureVault Inc., a Toronto-based information management company.
 FutureVault provides clients with a platform to securely store, organize and share their personal, financial and legal information and documents.

 Acting career

 Besides his work in the financial and investment field, in the past several years, Paterson has gained experience in the world of acting.
 In 2012, Paterson had a minor role in the action thriller A Dark Truth and, most recently, in 2013, Paterson completed work in another role in the thriller Breakout.

 As a result of his recent acting work, in 2013 Paterson became an active member of ACTRA, the Canadian actor's union.

 Personal life

-Paterson is married to his fourth wife, Sarah, and has seven children.
+Paterson is married to his fourth wife, Sarah, and has 8 children.

 Philanthropic efforts and contributions

 In 1997, Paterson co-founded the Merry Go Round Children's Foundation, located in Toronto.
 The Merry Go Round Children's Foundation is responsible for organizing the "Kids, Cops & Computers" Program, which helps provide financially disadvantaged children in the Toronto area access to technology, like laptops and basic internet connection.
 Besides co-founding the Merry Go Round Children's Foundation, Paterson also serves as the foundation's chairman.
 Paterson has donated over $600,000 to the foundation.